aabbtree77/twinpeekz2/README.md

     Where has my libGL gone?
 The sizes of the binaries: 4.7MB (Go: default), 2.0MB (Nim: default), 1.1MB (Nim: d:release), 977KB (Nim: d:danger).

-    It turns out that there are calls to the C function "dlopen" at the runtime, and the libs called by the latter are not known to ldd, objdump, readelf which catch only what gets loaded at the pre-start of the program.
-Reading ["/proc/<PID>/maps"](https://www.baeldung.com/linux/show-shared-libraries-executables) does show a lot of additional dependencies.
-Here is a more compact output of [lsof](https://unix.stackexchange.com/questions/120015/how-to-find-out-the-dynamic-libraries-executables-loads-when-run) command (strace did not work):
+    It turns out that there are calls to C function "dlopen" at the runtime by Nim and the bindings.
+The libs loaded by "dlopen" are not known to ldd, lddtree, objdump, readelf which catch only what gets loaded at the pre-start of the program.
+Reading ["/proc/PID/maps"](https://www.baeldung.com/linux/show-shared-libraries-executables) does show the additional dependencies.
+Here is a more compact output of [lsof](https://unix.stackexchange.com/questions/120015/how-to-find-out-the-dynamic-libraries-executables-loads-when-run) command (strace did not work, but this [SO](https://unix.stackexchange.com/questions/226524/what-system-call-is-used-to-load-libraries-in-linux/462710#462710) might shed some light):

     ```console
     tokyo@tokyo-Z87-DS3H:~/twinpeekz2$ pidof main